 This completes your look at the left bank portion of the Old Town.
 Rather than continuing directly across the Limmat River to visit the larger section of old Zurich on the right bank, save that for later in the afternoon and instead walk along the elegant Bahnhofstrasse, one of Europe's finest boulevards, lined with thriving, modern retail frontage from end to end.
-No cars or trucks disrupt this pleasant shopping atmosphere -- only pedestrians and quiet electric trams gliding by.
-This is how a city should function and could serve as a model for any metropolis aspiring to show a human scale in the middle of its urban center.
+No cars or trucks disrupt

 By now you should be more than ready for lunch, and it will be no surprise this city is loaded with wonderful food choices in a wide range of prices.
-If you'd rather have a snack at a café, visit the famous Sprüngli, open since 1836 at Paradeplatz, a busy transit plaza chockablock with major bank headquarters, three blocks from the lake end of Bahnhofstrasse.
-Sprüngli also has a restaurant upstairs and a big chocolate counter -- oh yes, Swiss chocolates, one of life's great rewards, which you can order from home through their web site.
+If you'd rather have a snack at a café, visit the famous Sprüngli, open since 1836 at Paradeplatz, a busy transit plaza chockablock with major headquarters, three blocks from the lake end of Bahnhofstrasse.
+Sprüngli also has a restaurant upstairs and a big chocolate counter -- oh yes, Swiss chocolates, one of life's great rewards, which you can order from home through their web site (www. spruengli.ch).
 For a heartier meal at Paradeplatz, try Zeughauskeller, the city's top beer hall, serving traditional heavy meals washed down with plenty of suds.

-A favorite restaurant choice near Bahnhofstrasse is Europe's oldest vegetarian restaurant, Hiltl. in business at this location under the same name for 106 years, so they must be doing something right.
-Dig in to their enormous buffet loaded with dozens of delicious, healthy choices, then weigh your plate at the cashier and sit where you like -- ground floor, upstairs or at the sidewalk tables.
+A favorite restaurant choice near Bahnhofstrasse is Europe's oldest vegetarian restaurant, Hiltl, in business at this location under the same name for 106 years, so they must be doing something right.
+Dig in to their enormous buffet loaded with dozens of delicious, healthy choices, then weigh your plate at the cashier and sit where you like

+-- ground floor, upstairs or at the sidewalk tables.
 Eat here first and you will surely come back another day or night for more.